-(a) NO AMENDMENT.
+- (a) NO AMENDMENT.
 No amendment to the Utilization Plan may be made without prior written approval from the Department's Bureau of Small Business Enterprises.
-All requests for amendment to the Utilization Plan shall be submitted to the Department of Transportation, Bureau of Small Business Enterprises, Contract Compliance Section, 2300 South Dirksen Parkway, Room 319, Springfield, Illinois 62764.
-Telephone number (217) 785-4611.
-Telefax number (217) 785-1524.

-- (b) CHANGES TO WORK.
+All requests for amendment to the Utilization Plan shall be emailed to the Department at DOT.DBE.UP@illinois.gov. - (b) CHANGES TO WORK.
 Any deviation from the DBE condition-of-award or contract plans, specifications, or special provisions must be approved, in writing, by the Department as provided elsewhere in the Contract.
 The Contractor shall notify affected DBEs in writing of any changes in the scope of work which result in a reduction in the dollar amount condition-of-award to the contract.
 Where the revision includes work committed to a new DBE subcontractor, not previously involved in the project, then a Request for Approval of Subcontractor, Department form BC 260A or AER 260A, must be signed and submitted.
-If the commitment of work is in the form of additional tasks assigned to an existing subcontract, than a new Request for Approval of Subcontractor shall not be required.
-However, the Contractor must document efforts to assure that the existing DBE subcontractor is capable of performing the additional work and has agreed in writing to the change. - (c) SUBCONTRACT.
-The Contractor must provide DBE subcontracts to IDOT upon request.
-Subcontractors shall ensure that all lower tier subcontracts or agreements with DBEs to supply labor or materials be performed in accordance with this Special Provision. - (d) ALTERNATIVE WORK METHODS.
+If the commitment of work is in the form of additional tasks assigned to an existing subcontract, a new Request for Approval of Subcontractor will not be required.
+However, the Contractor must document efforts to assure the existing DBE subcontractor is capable of performing the additional work and has agreed in writing to the change. - (c) SUBCONTRACT.
+The Contractor must provide copies of DBE subcontracts to the Department upon request.
+Subcontractors shall ensure that all lower tier subcontracts or agreements with DBEs to supply labor or materials be performed in accordance with this Special Provision.

+- (d) ALTERNATIVE WORK METHODS.
 In addition to the above requirements for reductions in the condition of award, additional requirements apply to the two cases of Contractorinitiated work substitution proposals.
-Where the contract allows alternate work methods which serve to delete or create underruns in condition of award DBE work, and the Contractor selects that alternate method or, where the Contractor proposes a substitute work method or material that serves to diminish or delete work committed to a DBE and replace it with other work, then the Contractor must demonstrate one of the following: - (1) That the replacement work will be performed by the same DBE (as long as the DBE is certified in the respective item of work) in a modification of the condition of award; or - (2) That the DBE is aware that its work will be deleted or will experience underruns and has agreed in writing to the change.
-If this occurs, the Contractor shall substitute other work of equivalent value to a certified DBE or provide documentation of good faith efforts to do so; or - (3) That the DBE is not capable of performing the replacement work or has declined to perform the work at a reasonable competitive price.
-If this occurs, the Contractor shall substitute other work of equivalent value to a certified DBE or provide documentation of good faith efforts to do so.

-(e) TERMINATION AND REPLACEMENT PROCEDURES.
+Where the contract allows alternate work methods which serve to delete or create underruns in condition of award DBE work, and the Contractor selects that alternate method or, where the Contractor proposes a substitute work method or material that serves to diminish or delete work committed to a DBE and replace it with other work, then the Contractor must demonstrate one of the following: - (1) The replacement work will be performed by the same DBE (as long as the DBE is certified in the respective item of work) in a modification of the condition of award; or - (2) The DBE is aware its work will be deleted or will experience underruns and has agreed in writing to the change.
+If this occurs, the Contractor shall substitute other work of equivalent value to a certified DBE or provide documentation of good faith efforts to do so; or - (3) The DBE is not capable of performing the replacement work or has declined to perform the work at a reasonable competitive price.
+If this occurs, the Contractor shall substitute other work of equivalent value to a certified DBE or provide documentation of good faith efforts to do so. - (e) TERMINATION AND REPLACEMENT PROCEDURES.
 The Contractor shall not terminate or replace a DBE listed on the approved Utilization Plan, or perform with other forces work designated for a listed DBE except as provided in this Special Provision.
 The Contractor shall utilize the specific DBEs listed to perform the work and supply the materials for which each is listed unless the Contractor obtains the Department's written consent as provided in subsection (a) of this part.
 Unless Department consent is provided for termination of a DBE subcontractor, the Contractor shall not be entitled to any payment for work or material unless it is performed or supplied by the DBE in the Utilization Plan.